Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 -

-Automatically saving all data under
+Automatically creating and saving all data under

 /usr/local/dataflux-func/

-(including MySQL data, Redis data, DataFlux Func configuration, log files, etc.) -
+directory (including MySQL data, Redis data, DataFlux Func configuration, log files, etc.) -

 Randomly generating MySQL